 'Faces of Death' (1978)

-If 'Faces of Death' really was what insinuates it is -- snuff film as documentary -- it would belong on an altogether different list.
+If 'Faces of Death' really was what it insinuates it is -- snuff film as documentary -- it would belong on an altogether different list.
 (Top 10 Illegal Movie Concepts?)
 But it’s not even much of a documentary.
 It’s essentially a mondo movie -- the type being cranked out like crazy in the ‘60s and early ‘70s -- in which stock footage and bogus, poorly crafted reenactments are thrown in a blender and reconstructed under a loose theme.
 'Faces' combines public-domain newsreel footage of stuff you shouldn’t want to see with laughably fake-looking vignettes (like the one featuring a table of folks enjoying a warm skull of live monkey brains).
 There are dozens of movies like 'Faces of Death' out there (not to mention its sequels and copycats).
 Why it specifically struck a chord with VHS renters in the ‘80s is anyone’s guess.
 Maybe it simply boils down to freaky box art.

 'The Toxic Avenger' (1984)

 'The Toxic Avenger' is about a health-club mop boy who gets thrown into a vat of toxic waste before emerging as “New Jersey’s first superhero.”
 It’s a cult-movie premise by design, and you just can’t set out to make a cult movie.
 Lloyd Kaufman and the folks at Troma either don’t know this or don’t care.
 (We suspect the latter.)
-To their credit, the production company has bought up several legit B movies and repackaged them for re-release, but almost all of Troma's original output is pointlessly over-the-top, with obnoxiousness standing in for hilarity and gross-out gags that seem styled for 12-year-old boys.
+To their credit, the production company has bought up several legit B movies and repackaged them for redistribution, but almost all of Troma's original output is pointlessly over-the-top, with obnoxiousness standing in for hilarity and gross-out gags that seem styled for 12-year-old boys.

 'Army of Darkness' (1992)